DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

-# How to generate database updater code for security roles from the XAF application UI in a development environment
+# How to generate database updater code for security roles created via the application UI in a development environment

 ## Scenario
-XAF developers often create initial security roles in the application UI (at runtime) using non-production databases and test environments.
-The administrative UI may be faster than writing C# or VB.NET code especially for complex permissions with criteria ([check screenshots](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system)).
-If you create initial roles at runtime with test databases, you need to eventually transfer this initial data to production databases on customer sites.
+XAF developers often create initial security roles via the administrative UI (at runtime) in non-production databases of their test environments.
+The visual approach is often faster than writing C# or VB.NET code manually, especially for complex permissions with criteria ([check screenshots](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system)).
+If you create initial roles at runtime with test databases, you need to eventually transfer this data to production databases on customer sites.

 ## Solution
-[ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-database-via-the-dbupdater-tool) are standard means to seed initial data in a database with XAF.
+[ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-database-via-the-dbupdater-tool) are standard means to seed initial data in databases with XAF.
 We will demonstrate how to automatically create ModuleUpdater C# or VB.NET code for required roles created by XAF developers at runtime with test databases.
-XAF developers then can easly copy and paste this ready code into their ModuleUpdater descendant and use the standard DBUpdater tool to seed data in production databases.
+XAF developers then can easily copy and paste this ready code into their ModuleUpdater descendant and use the standard DBUpdater tool to seed data in production databases.
+We intentionally skip user creation code, because user names are often unknown at early stages and also because it is much easier to create and link users to predefined roles later in production environment.
 ![image](https://user-images.githubusercontent.com/14300209/77691659-62c48a00-6fb6-11ea-9d52-d273a30c137d.png)

 ---

 ## Implementation Steps

-**Step 1.** Include the [RoleGenerator.csproj](CS/RoleGenerator/RoleGenerator.csproj) or [RoleGenerator.vbproj](VB/RoleGenerator/RoleGenerator.vbproj) project into your XAF solution and reference the *RoleGenerator* project from the *YourSolutionName.Module* project.
+**Step 1.** In the Solution Explorer, include [RoleGenerator.csproj](CS/RoleGenerator/RoleGenerator.csproj) or [RoleGenerator.vbproj](VB/RoleGenerator/RoleGenerator.vbproj) into your XAF solution and then reference this *RoleGenerator* project from the *YourSolutionName.Module* one.

 **Step 2.** Include the following files into your XAF solution projects
  - *YourSolutionName.Module*: [RoleGeneratorController.cs](CS/XafSolution.Module/Controllers/RoleGeneratorController.cs) or [RoleGeneratorController.vb](VB/XafSolution.Module/Controllers/RoleGeneratorController.vb);